 Diphtheria

-The so-called "disease of dirty hands", an acute infectious disease transmitted by airborne droplets.
-The diphtheria bacillus is introduced into the mucous membrane of the larynx, pharynx and nose, produces a toxin that spreads through the bloodstream throughout the body.
+The so-called “dirty hands disease” is an acute infectious disease transmitted by airborne droplets.
+The diphtheria bacillus penetrates the mucous membrane of the larynx, pharynx and nose, producing a toxin that spreads through the bloodstream throughout the body.

-The most common diphtheria of the pharynx, in which the mucous membrane turns red and swells, it forms a gray or yellowish coating, as well as sores.
+The most common is diphtheria of the pharynx, in which the mucous membrane turns red and swells, a gray or yellowish coating forms on it, as well as ulcers.

-The disease is accompanied by high fever, chills, headache and swollen lymph nodes.
+The disease is accompanied by high fever, chills, headache and increased lymph nodes.
 Diphtheria is treated in a hospital.

 Afty Bednar